 It should come as no surprise to any earth scientist that the overlays are consistent.
 This is another reason that I embrace the 2 million ocean pH glass electrode meter readings covering 80 years of data from the 20th century.
 These records are currently not utilized by the mainstream ocean sciences community.

 Finally, in the featured image I compared some regional pH values to a crude NOAA characterization of global temperature with depth.
 I can use the WOD to extract temperature values for the same depths, locations and times as used to derive the pH values.
-The final chart informally illustrates the result for the Southwest Atlantic series again for 1994 as an example.
+The next chart informally illustrates the result for the Southwest Atlantic series again for 1994 as an example.
 In this case I’ve flipped the axis to facilitate convenient comparison within excel.
 Typically I like to standardize when comparing multiple time series.
 I haven’t reached that stage yet and so my axes limits are somewhat arbitrary.
-Even so and again it is evident that the ocean pH values compare fairly well to the corresponding ocean temperature values, especially in this case within the first kilometer of depth.
+Even so and again it is evident that the NOAA WOD ocean pH values compare fairly well to the corresponding ocean temperature values, especially in this case within the first kilometer of depth.

 I’ve looked at other profiles at random, and so far the fidelity of the NOAA WOD pH series to thermoclinic observations appears to resonate, no matter how the information is sliced.
 This is a criterion for reproducibility which hasn’t yet been reached by most contemporary ocean acidification marine science products.
 For example, in my previous post on this data collection, the mainstream ocean science community products such as the PACIFICA data cannot register the thermocline, in particular because the product fails to sample at the most relevant depths.
 Why an expensive program that purports to justify evidence of ocean acidification at shallow (~pelagic) depths cannot sample at those depths is a question that I encourage readers to ask of any expert that they can find.

 The rich connections between ocean pH and thermoclinic patterns might be of growing interest to many.
 They are of continued interest to me as I explore equivalent thermocline profiles in the atmosphere, namely the temperature inflection at the tropopause, where a tropopause can be found.
 Other independent papers also explore the apparent similarities and as I infer, the symmetry limits in temperature signatures across the atmospheric thickness and the thickness of the oceans, including Smirnov (2018) .